Cairo-Henrique/Fundamentos-da-Programacao-de-Computadores-USP/README.md

-# Fundamentos-da-Programacao-de-Computadores-USP
+# Fundamentals-of-Computer-Programming-USP

-Listas de exercícios da disciplina Fundamentos da Programação de Computadores ofertada pelo IFSC-USP.
-Professor e autor das questões: Roberto Federico Ausas
+Repository containing the solutions of the exercise lists from the course Fundamentals of Computer Programming, offered by the Institute of Physics of São Carlos (IFSC-USP).

+Professor and author of the exercises: Roberto Federico Ausas